Authorize Client Session

 required

-The ID of the Layercode pipeline the client should connect to.
+The ID of the Layercode agent the client should connect to.

 string

-(Optional) The session ID to resume an existing session.
-If not provided, a new session will be created.
+(Optional) The conversation ID to resume an existing conversation.
+If not provided, a new conversation will be created.

 Response